freenas/freenas-docs/userguide/system.rst

    Review the boot environments and remove the *Keep* attribute or delete any boot environments that are no longer needed.

+During the update process a progress dialogue appears. **Do not** interrupt the update until it completes.

 Manual Updates
 ~~~~~~~~~~~~~~